Jewels of Diana, Princess of Wales: Eleven-strand pearl choker

 Made out of "900 pearls paired with columns of diamonds and rubies", this eleven-strand choker was one of Diana's favourite pieces, which she often wore at theatre and film premiers.

 Children's Caring cross

-On 24 April 1991, Diana visited a hostel for abandoned children at a FEBEM Foundation for Child Welfare in Sao Paulo, Brazil.
+On 24 April 1991, Diana visited a hostel for abandoned children at a FEBEM Foundation for Child Welfare in São Paulo, Brazil.
 She was extensively photographed wearing a gold cross and chain which the children at the hostel played with.
-This cross and chain was donated by the Princess for a charity auction which was to take place early in September 1997, but it was put into storage for 20 years and then sold to a young Australian collector.
+This cross and chain was donated by the princess for a charity auction which was to take place early in September 1997, but it was put into storage for 20 years and then sold to an Australian collector.

 Attallah Cross pendant

-The piece is a 1920s pendant by Garrard, bought by businessman Naim Attallah in the 1980s.
+The piece is a 1920's pendant by Garrard, bought by businessman Naim Attallah in the 1980s.
 The piece is set with square-cut amethysts and accented by circular-cut diamonds with a total diamond weight of approximately 5.25 carats.
 Attallah loaned the pendant to Diana on several occasions, who most famously wore it at a London charity gala in October 1987.